 Help from your local council

-If you need help in an emergency, ask your council if they have a local welfare assistance scheme.
+If you need help in an emergency, ask your council if they have a Local Welfare Assistance Scheme in England (Scottish Welfare Fund in Scotland).
 These provide help with emergency expenses to people on a low income.
 To find out what help is available in your area, contact your local council.

 Schemes vary from area to area and not all councils run them.
 Some councils fund local schemes - such as food banks and credit unions - instead.
 In some areas, you can apply directly to the council for help if you qualify.
 You won’t usually be able to get cash, but you might get vouchers, furniture or white goods, for example.

 Your council will also be able to tell you about other local help that may be available, such as community food hubs, vouchers for fuel or places to get second-hand furniture.

 If you’re waiting to receive your first benefit payment and you’re in financial difficulty, you could apply for a short-term advance to tide you over.
 If you qualify, you’ll usually receive the advance the same day or the next working day.
 How much you receive will depend on your circumstances.
 Repayments usually come out of your benefit in weekly instalments.

 Depending on the benefit you’ve applied for, contact:

 - Pension Credit or State Pension - 0800 731 0469

 - Carer’s Allowance - 0800 731 0297